noizhardware/MASS/README.md

     - direct function value pass
 ---
 * Standard file extension is `.MASS`
-* Standard delimiter is `whitespace` or `TAB` (at least one, can be many, if necessary to enhance human-readability)
+* Standard delimiter is `double whitespace`
-  - I recommend using two `whitespace`, it keeps things tidy as a `TAB`, but is universally typable (it's difficult, if not impossible, to type a `TAB` on Android, for example)
+  - `double whitespace` keeps things tidy as a `TAB`, but is universally typable (it's difficult, if not impossible, to type a `TAB` on Android, for example)
+  - To enhance readability, I suggest you use a fixed number of letters for the _attribute name_
 * Supports commenting, everything on the right of `--` is a comment `-- this is a comment`
-* Attribute names must NOT contain `whitespace` or `TAB` or `--`.
+* Attribute names must NOT contain `double whitespace` or `--`.
   - Attribute values, on the other hand, can contain anything.
 The attribute value ends with a `newline` or `-- comment`.
 An actual comment after the `--` is optional.
-* Lines beginning without `whitespace` or `TAB` are the header of an object.
+* Lines beginning without `double whitespace` are the header of an object.
 That's where the objects begins.
-* Lines beginning with `whitespace` or `TAB` are contained in the parent object.
+* Lines beginning with `double whitespace` are contained in the parent object.
-* Everything after the second `whitespace` or `TAB` and to the end of each line is the value of the attribute.
+* Everything after the second `double whitespace` and to the end of each line is the value of the attribute.
 * A line starting with `..` is an **array**, elements must start with `.`
 * A line starting with `...` is an **nested object**, its elements must start with `.`
 * New objects are usually added at the top of the file.